September 2014-2015 Newsletter

 The Academic Advising Center (located in Stokes Hall S140) is a comprehensive resource for first-year students in Arts and Sciences.
 The Center coordinates academic advising for A&S freshmen and for the several hundred sophomores who have yet to choose a major.
 Staff in the Center is available to meet individually with students to talk about academic plans and related issues.
 The Center serves as the A&S Freshman Dean’s Office, working with students who need to discuss exceptions to College policies, who need letters of recommendation, or who require a “dean’s signature” on a letter or a form, or who seek help to resolve academic problems or concerns.
 The Center also sponsors several informal programs

-each semester to bring together students and faculty for good conversation and good food: watch for announcements of “Professors and Pastries” and other programs sponsored by the Center.
+each semester to bring together students and faculty for good conversation and good food: watch for announcements of “Professors, Pastries, and Professions” and other programs sponsored by the Center.

 The Center’s staff includes:

 Akua Sarr (Vice Provost for Undergraduate Academic Affairs, Office of the Provost and Dean of Faculties)

 The Center is open M-F from 8:45 AM – 4:45 PM.
 The main phone line is 617-552-9259.

 Appointments should be made at least one day in advance by phone or by coming to the Academic Advising Center.

 Comprehensive information is available on the Center’s web site: /content/bc/offices/

 ACADEMIC ADVISING is available on the Center’s web site and on Facebook.